-Armed with these facts about shark biology, we can ensure that our handling techniques are minimising further injury to the animal with a preference being to release all sharks still in the water if possible.
-If cutting the line to remove the shark, it is of utmost importance to cut this line as close to the hook as possible to avoid long trailing lines, to do this the shark needs to be brought as close to the vessel as possible, this also provides opportunity to ID the species successfully.
+Armed with these facts about shark biology, we can ensure that our handling techniques are minimising further injury to the animal.
 Of course, crew safety is paramount at all times, so the fishery shall employ these best practices only when they can be done safely and securely.